-You may feel a brand new development is a right choice for you.
+You may feel a brand new development is a right choice for your new home.
 After all, nobody has lived in your apartment, and everything is brand new.
-This should give you peace of mind, and you may feel this alleviates all your worries.
+This all sounds ideal; however, before leaping, we examine the best real estate developers in New York City.

-You should not enter this decision to purchase or rent in a newly constructed building lightly, however.
-Many developers do not have an excellent reputation, and your purchase could quickly escalate into a nightmare.
-We provide a breakdown of reputable developers in NYC with a significant presence and delivered the best buildings.
+You should not enter this decision to purchase a condo or rent in a newly constructed building lightly.
+Many real estate developers do not have an excellent reputation, and your purchase or tenancy could quickly escalate into a nightmare.
+We provided a breakdown of reputable developers in NYC with a significant presence and have delivered quality buildings.

 Founded in 1972, Related Companies has developed properties in some locations besides New York City, including Boston, Chicago, California, Washington D.C., South Florida, and internationally in Abu Dhabi and Shanghai.